BranHill21/trivia_website/README.md

-# Daily Trivia
+# Trivia Time!
-This is a daily trivia website soon to be deployed that will allow users to complete daily trivia with specific categories.
+This is an unlimited trivia website currently deployed at https://endless-trivia-feb0b222bfb2.herokuapp.com/

+Test your knowledege and become familiar with questions that you don't know and have not seen before.